 Are there defenses to these cases?

 Every case is different.
 Here is a blog we wrote featuring common defenses to copyright infringement claims.
-Many of these BSA software cases can be settled if you narrow it down to the products at issue, figure out who the informant was and what the source of the information was, and come up with a strategy to settle the case.
+Many of these BSA software cases can be settled if you narrow it down to the products at issue, figure out who the informant was and what the source of information was, and come up with a strategy to settle the case.
 In other cases, the software publisher may take a firm stance (especially if you have ignored their offers to get licensed) in federal court and may seek to litigate the case for statutory damages of up to $150,000 per infringed title (if they can show willful copyright infringement), or may also seek their actual damages (tarnishment), and Defendants profits.
-Obviously, depending on the industry involved and the nature of the work, this could amount to a “bet the farm” copyright litigation case.
+Depending on the industry involved and the nature of the work, this could amount to a “bet the farm” copyright litigation case.

 What to do when you get an audit demand letter from an IP Law firm?

 As a starting point, we recently did a great podcast on whether or not these software audits are truly “voluntary.”
-You can here our podcast by clicking on the link.
+You can hear our podcast by clicking on the link.
 We have also talked about what you should do if you receive an audit letter.
 The first piece of information is to go over our checklist for dealing with software compliance audits.
 Few firms can match our passion and thought leadership in this critical area of business defense.

 According to Wikipedia:

-We have heard that Ansys might be tracking users who login to their system (at least one business owner from Canada shared this belief with us), and they may send you a letter (through one of their resellers – in the case we we dealing with it came from Simotech Group).
-While our firm is not licensed to practice law in Canada and thus we cannot advise on the Canadian laws, it did cause me to look up the Ansys EULA license agreement to see what it said as far as which jurisdiction a federal copyright lawsuit could be filed in.
+We have heard that Ansys might be tracking users who log in to their system (at least one business owner from Canada shared this belief with us), and they may send you a letter (through one of their resellers – in the case we dealing with it came from Simotech Group).
+While our firm is not licensed to practice law in Canada, and thus we cannot advise on the Canadian laws, it did cause me to look up the Ansys EULA license agreement to see what it said as far as which jurisdiction a federal copyright lawsuit could be filed in.
 Here is what I found on their website: